TotalDwarf03/IS3S662-oracle-coursework/ideas.md

 *This never got implemented since it duplicates a lot of functionality from the Supervisor Package.*
 *It's annoying since I haven't shown all of the notification logic for students which I laid foundations for in the trigger idea below.*
 *But I really don't want to duplicate code just for the sake of it.*

+**This functionality has been replace by the testing suite for the Supervisor Package.**

 - Procedure to get projects by status for a student
 - Procedure to get project and performance summary (i.e. Average mark, grade, number of projects passed/failed, number of projects pending)